 The right in-store omnichannel hardware also needs to work in concert with exciting software.
 Experiences enabled by solutions like Blippar, an augmented-reality and visual discovery software, make shopping fun for customers by unlocking product information and deals throughout the store and in unexpected places.
 Good hardware effortlessly complements this innovative functionality.

 In a true omnichannel approach, each shopping avenue needs to be augmented.
-Bricks-and-mortar stores aren’t dying, but they certainly are changing, and retailers are tasked with creating a physical shopping experience that connects to and complements online and mobile.
+Brick-and-mortar stores aren’t going away anytime soon, but they certainly are changing, and retailers are tasked with creating a physical shopping experience that connects to and complements online and mobile.

 “Attractive and easy to use” may sound simple, but traditional retail tech manufacturers have been missing the mark for years.
 A new generation of retail handhelds and kiosks, like Aila’s Interactive Kiosk and Mobile Imager, are instead harnessing the beautifully-designed Apple suite of devices to create functional and appealing in-store omnichannel experiences.

 One of the many advantages of these next-gen retail devices is the use of the device camera as a scanner, so scanning is omnidirectional and barcode agnostic – they’ll scan anything from 1D/2D barcodes to the imperceptible Digimarc barcodes and will adapt to future technologies, too.

 iPad-based kiosks are sleek, with designs that eliminate cumbersome and ugly cords for a simpler aesthetic. iPod-based mobile handhelds are feather-light and pocketable.
 In-store omnichannel should be a union of elegant form and powerful, dynamic function.

 Learn more about how iOS provides an ideal technology platform for in-store omnichannel:

 The Technology Behind the Past, Present and Future of Retail Innovation